richardnas/docker-socket-rs/README.md

-# docker-socket-rs
+# Rust Docker API via Unix Socket
-An example of connecting to Docker via Unix Sockets with Rust
+An example of connecting to Docker API via Unix Sockets with Rust